slinkp/recurse-S223/notes.md

 TODO in rough order:

-- Clean up that branch and merge back to main.
+- [x] Clean up that branch and merge back to main.
-- Fix some remaining warnings, looks i have some path problems.
+- [x] Fix some remaining warnings, looks i have some path problems.
-- Re-enable my `pelican-redirect` plugin hack.
+- [ ] Re-enable my `pelican-redirect` plugin hack... doesn't seem to be finding anything
-- Re-enable the tag cloud plugin.
+- [x] Re-enable the tag cloud plugin.
-- Audit pelicanconf.py for remaining things I disabled while fixing, and try to restore them all.
+- [ ] Audit pelicanconf.py for remaining things I disabled while fixing, and try to restore them all.
-- Find a theme I like better than default that still works on pelican 4.8.0.
+- [x] Find a theme I like better than default that still works on pelican 4.8.0.
-- Push updates
+- [x] Push updates
-- Start blogging again??
+- [ ] Start blogging again??
-- Get `content/pages/photo_album` working again?
+- [ ] Get `content/pages/photo_album` working again?
 Probably nobody cares including me...

 # 7/5 people who might be resources re functional programming: